Table of Contents_

 Real leather chairs will be pricier than vinyl chairs, though the same may not hold true when it comes to faux leather.
 Make sure to price out a variety of models before choosing your favorite.

 For prestige in the workplace, nothing beats genuine leather executive chairs.
 Vinyl chairs just are not up to snuff when it comes to aesthetics, though they are typically available in a variety of colors and designs than leather office chairs.
 For home use, a vinyl chair would be a fine choice.
 For a boardroom, go for a leather office chair.
 Plus, you’ll want to look into both high-back or low-back office chairs, for complete comfort and style.
+Alternatively, you can go for a mid-back design like with our AmazonBasics leather mid-back office chairs review.

 Mesh vs leather chairs: which is best for you?